This guide walks you through switching from Guardz in-house email protection to Avanan Email Protection.

 - The button is re-enabled after a couple of hours, and the admin receives a notification confirming that the process can continue

-- Click on the 'Switch to Check Point' button
+- Click on the 'Activate' button

 - A confirmation screen will explain that switching is permanent